MBODM/pingalive-go/README.md

 - Used Go version is `go 1.20`
 - Release binaries are compiled with `go build` on a 64-bit Windows 10 machine
 - Used Windows OS version is `Windows 10 Pro 21H2 Build 19044.2486`
+- The executable size is 1.5 MB (the Rust version is 219 KB)
 - The tool is developed with `VS Code 1.76.0` (with active `Go` extension)
 - The tool is using a `cmd.exe /c start ping.exe` approach.
 - Approach-Reason1: Text issues with the non-UTF8 Windows console.